cavo789/blog/blog/2024/03/09/github-connect-using-ssh/index.md

 In the `Key` textarea, you'll need to paste there your **public** key.

-Take a look on what you got on screen previoulsy when running the `ssh-keygen` command.
+Take a look on what you got on screen previously when running the `ssh-keygen` command.
 The public key path was mentioned; f.i., `Your public key has been saved in /root/.ssh/id_ed25519.pub`.

 So, just run `cat /root/.ssh/id_ed25519.pub` in your Linux console and you'll get the key value.
 Copy/paste that line in Github settings page and, then, click on the `Add SSH key` button.